xesscorp/StickIt/modules/Audio/FPGA/record_playback/README.md

-AudioIO Test Design
+Audio Record/Playback Test Design
 ======================================================

-This design allows a host PC to load a stereo waveform into the XuLA SDRAM and then have this waveform sent through the StickIt!
-AudioIO stereo output port.
-If the output port is looped back to the input port, then the waveform will be sampled and stored in another area of the SDRAM.
+This design uses the AudioIO board to record input from a microphone and store it in the SDRAM.
-This sampled waveform can be downloaded by the host PC and compared against what was originally sent.
+Then, the recorded waveform can be played back through the stereo output port.

 Important Files
 -----------------------------------------------------

-`audio_hostio.vhd`:
+`record_playback.vhd`:
     This file contains the top-level VHDL file that ties together all the submodules for this design.

 `XuLA2.ucf`: